bagriffith/booms-gse/README.md

 ```

 Create a virtual environment with `venv` specifically for these
 GSE tools.
-There are dependencies for old versions of several
-python packages.
 Without a virtual environment, this creates a
 risk for breaking other python scripts and avoids future updates
 breaking these tools.